redhat-openinfra-lab/openinfra-docs/docs/Openshift/OCPBaremetalPI.md

     > INFO:
     > Repos
-    > Even though you could register to your CDN and start using your own repos, there are local synced repos that are available over LAN.
-This should be much quicker to download from.
-Simply grap the rhel8.repo file from here:
+    > Even though you could register to your CDN and start using your own repos, there are local synced repos that are available over LAN that have been already enabled for you.
+If you dont want to use our local repos, delete this file:
     >
-    >[kni@bootstrap ~]$ sudo curl http://172.20.129.19/hextupleo-repo/rhel9.repo -o /etc/yum.repos.d/rhel9.repo
+    >[kni@bootstrap ~]$ rm /etc/yum.repos.d/rhel9.repo
     >